-When it comes to a traditional funeral service, the added on affairs such as viewings, visitations and wakes can drive costs up to anywhere from $6,000 to $26,000, including burial vault/cemetery plot and a grave marker, according to U.S. Funerals Online.
+When it comes to a traditional funeral service, the added-on affairs such as viewings, visitations and wakes can drive costs up to anywhere from $6,000 to $26,000, according to U.S. Funerals Online.

 After a direct cremation, it is common for many families to do a modest and dignified memorial service at a later date.

-When it comes to the business of death, comparison shopping is still the best way to ensure you’re being taken care of.
+When it comes to the business of death, comparison shopping is still the best way to ensure you’re getting the best price.
 It’s a good idea to call around to different funeral homes in your area to inquire about the prices for direct cremation.

 Here are three things you want to pay special attention to when shopping for a cremation provider: